Project Xanadu: Even More Hindsight

 Retrospective on Project Xanadu’s success and failure: a lack of design iteration, meaningful use-cases, or practicality stopped a valuable vision from maturing into something useful.
 (And contrasted with my approach.)

-Our host, Peter and his lovely wife, had arranged for a surprisingly extensive collection of Nelson memorabilia: not just copies of that book (far larger and more impressive in person than I had realized, similar to a Compact OED in requiring a magnifying glass, also provided), or 1997 book The Future of Information, but also copies of his Swarthmore College mimeograph magazines, and most impressive of all—several vintage computers running copies of various Xanadu implementations.
+Our host, James, had arranged for a surprisingly extensive collection of Nelson memorabilia: not just copies of that book (far larger and more impressive in person than I had realized, similar to a Compact OED in requiring a magnifying glass, also provided), or 1997 book The Future of Information, but also copies of his Swarthmore College mimeograph magazines, and most impressive of all—several vintage computers running copies of various Xanadu implementations.

 They were a reminder of how, while we romanticize earlier eras of computing, the hardware constraints were really quite severe, and made productive development difficult.
 I think some disappointments in past software systems become more comprehensible when we remember how much time and ingenuity is spent working around the limitations—eg. 1982 is justifiably proud of the months of clever algorithm design & optimization he did to get a useful spellchecker to fit in RAM in under 1MB that we would write in a few lines of JavaScript… that we had a LLM write for us, to boot.

 For example, he described how they prototyped Xanadu in Smalltalk (which made sense, as a highly-productive, pleasant language/OS whose object-oriented model matches hypermedia beautifully), but then had to cross-compile it to C++ and compile that… which took about a week to compile.
 Not a minute, or an hour, or even a day, but a week.
 (And I thought that Gwern.net’s multi-hour compile-times were bad for my development speed!)
-He also had to waste a lot of time dealing with C++ silliness and compile issues.
-Getting this to run at all for the PCs we saw was a challenge, and one reason for the party.1
+He also had to waste a lot of time dealing with C++ silliness and compile issues.1

 I also had never sat down to read Computer Lib/Dream Machines properly, and leafed through a few pages.
 It was interesting to see such a large book, in multiple columns to get as much in as possible: Nelson can’t assume the reader knows anything about computers and has to start from scratch to explain the basic concepts like bytes or files.
 (You really would need the magnifying glass if you were older.)